KFCervantes/Titanic/titanic.md

     ## AIC: 827.17
     ##
     ## Number of Fisher Scoring iterations: 4

-Now I only really understand the coefficents part of this.
-I will round the fitted values and compare them to the original to see what percentage I got correct.

 ``` r
 100 * ((lm1 %$% fitted.values %>% round) == (train %$% Survived)) %>%